Democrats promote Cheney to vice chairwoman of Jan. 6 panel

 Cheney “has demonstrated again and again her commitment to getting answers about January 6th, ensuring accountability, and doing whatever it takes to protect democracy for the American people,” Thompson said.

-The vice chair position, usually reserved for a member of the Democratic majority, gives Cheney a top role on the panel after House Republican Leader Kevin McCarthy decided not to appoint any of his members to the committee.
+The vice chair position, usually reserved for a member of the Democratic majority, gives Cheney a top role on the panel after McCarthy decided not to appoint any of his members to the committee.
 McCarthy pulled all five Republicans he had chosen after Pelosi rejected two of them, and he has harshly criticized Cheney and Kinzinger for participating at her request.
-His office did not respond to a request for comment about Biggs’ letter.

 The committee’s work is just getting started and could last months or years.
 Thompson issued broad requests for information last week to law enforcement agencies and social media companies about the planning of the insurrection, and this week he asked technology and telecommunications platforms to preserve personal communications surrounding the attack.